rberends/ZoeyLottieTest/README.md

 [Download the APK](readme/lottie.apk).
 Install on a virtual machine or device.

 ## Animate
 Press the floating play button to see animation.
-It will call AnimationView.playAnimation() in FirstFragment.
+It will call LottieAnimationView.playAnimation() in FirstFragment.
 See the layout.xml of the fragment on how to place this view.

 ## More information
 Lottie itself has excellent documentation, see: